A slightly crispy outside and an ever so slightly chewy center with a colorful sugar coating is what makes Santa’s Favorite Sugar Cookies so enticing.

 On Christmas Eve we’d toss apple and carrot chunks up on the roof for the reindeer to munch on while Santa was busy leaving presents under the tree.

-On Christmas morning, our boys would run down to the tree, then check the plate to see if Santa had liked the cookies they’d left for him, then head outside to see if the reindeer had enjoyed their snack of carrots and apples.
+On Christmas morning, our boys would run down to the tree, then to the plate to see if Santa had liked the cookies they’d left for him, then quickly head outside to see if the reindeer had enjoyed their snack of carrots and apples.

 - ½ cup packed brown sugar